 Which of your accomplishments are you most proud of?

 Last but not least, why should we hire you?

-These last ones might sound cliché but despite being such tricky questions, it is actually a great opportunity for you.
+These last ones might sound cliché but despite being such a tricky question, it is actually a great opportunity for you.
 Demonstrating motivation and self-confidence on how you can be a great asset to the company should be your closing lines to leave a great impression on your interviewers.
 So, how to answer the question of “why should we hire you”?

 One way is to explain to the hiring manager, not only why you want to work for them and what’s in it for you but also what benefits could the company get from choosing you.
 Point out how hiring you would be a win-win situation for both of you.
 Try to sell yourself as a great asset to them and show yourself enthusiastic and proactive toward the job.
 Of course, don’t fall in the mistake of focusing only on one of the two.
 Mention what’s in it for you and what drives you to do a good job for the employer.

 Another good strategy is to show what you have that others don’t.
 Of course, you would be a good candidate, but they probably have tons of that with your exact same skills.
 So you have to prove you’re worth more than them and provide the company with something unique.
 For this purpose, having a deep knowledge of the business can be a big plus for you.
 You will need to do some company research of course, in order to show a solid background rather than just a few general information.
 Showing off your knowledge in this sense will show your excitement for the position, and you will picture yourself as an insider who will be most likely easier than others to train.

 Depending on the position you are applying for, you could point out how your skills could solve a problem within the company.
 In fact, it often happens that employers are looking for an employee to add a new point of view to the company and solve an issue they are struggling with.
 Focus on your future and on explaining how you could become a problem solver for the company.

 Your checklist for the job interview day